-When you have an problems with your privately rented property you should:
+When you have any problems with your privately rented property you should:

-- If your landlord or letting agent is a SEAL member (South East Alliance of Landlords, Agents & residents) you should inform SEAL of the problems at email@example.com or ring 07722 600 639.
+- if your landlord or letting agent is a member of SEAL (South East Alliance of Landlords, Agents & residents) you should inform SEAL of the problems at [email protected] or ring 07722 600 639

-- If the problems remain unsolved, contact the council with details about the problems and your contact information at firstname.lastname@example.org.
+- if the problems remain unsolved, email us at [email protected] We will need you to include the details about the problems and your contact details.

-Complaints about Council owned properties managed by South Essex Homes should be reported to:
+Complaints about Council owned properties which are managed by South Essex Homes can be reported to us via:

 Page last updated: 03/04/2020